Last Updated On:

 Gifting is a great strategy that works for books, clothing, makeup brands, and many others.

-However, if you are simply gifting your product to influencers (and not paying them), they’re not obligated to promote you.
+If you are simply gifting your product to influencers (and not paying them), they’re not obligated to promote you.
 Unless of course, you have a legally binding agreement in which the compensation is limited to free products.

 If you don’t have any such agreement and are only gifting products hoping that influencers would promote them, it may go the other way too.